Nail polish: Top coat

 This type of nail polish is a clear colored polish formula that is used specifically after applying nail polish to the nail.
 It forms a hardened barrier for the nail that can prevent chipping, scratching and peeling.
 Many topcoats are marketed as "quick-drying."
 Topcoats can help the underlying colored polish dry quickly as well.
-It gives the polish a more finished and desired look and may help to keep the polish on longer and keeps the nails looking fresh.
+It gives the polish a more finished and desired look and may help to keep the polish on longer and keep the nails looking fresh.

 Manganese violet is a typical pigment in nail polish.

 Gel

-Gel polish is a long-lasting variety of nail polish made up of a type of methacrylate polymer.
-It is painted on the nail similar to traditional nail polish, but does not dry.
+Gel nail polish has become increasingly popular in recent years due to its long-lasting wear and glossy-smooth-like appearance.
+These characteristics are due to the type of methacrylate polymer derived from monomers like 2-hydroxyethyl methacrylate (HEMA), 2-hydroxyethyl acrylate (HEA), ethyleneglycol dimethyacrylate (EGDMA), methyl methacrylate (MMA), ethyl methylacrylate (EMA).
+However, concerns of acute contact dermatitis and respiratory toxicity for MMA and HEMA has led to this compound being banned across Europe or restriction for professional-use only in parts of the US.
+As such, EMA is more commonly used for gel manicures.
+Yet, (meth)acrylates materials are utilized in other field like for medical and dental purposes of surgical glue, contact lenses, dentures, bone cement and more, suggesting that a safe chemical manufacturing and application of gel-polish is attainable.

+The chemical process of formulation and curing occurs via a free radical polymerization.
+A photointiatior or catalyst, such as the light sensitive compound benzoyl peroxide, forms a terminal carbon radical upon irradiation of light from a Norrish Type I or II mechanism.
+Migration of the radical across the carbon chain can lead to a mid-chain radical and thus chain propagation from cross-linking occurs.
+This branched polymer matrix creates the harden and durable mechanical property of gel nails.
+It is the trace amount of unreacted methacrylate monomer that result in the adverse health dermatitis reactions.
+As such, the photoiniator's absorption band spectrum and light source directly influence of the radical generation and degree cross-linking effectiveness.
+Gel nail polish is painted on the nail similar to traditional nail polish, but does not dry.
 Instead it is cured under an ultraviolet lamp or ultraviolet LED.
+These lamps emit shorter wavelength and produce a high energy output to cure and cross-link the monomer powder into polymer.

 While regular nail polish formulas typically last two to seven days without chipping, gel polish can last as long as two weeks with proper application and home care.
 Gel polish can be more difficult to remove than regular nail polish.
 It is usually removed by soaking the nails in pure acetone (the solvent used in most nail polish removers) for five to fifteen minutes, depending on the formula.